telerik/xaml-docs/controls/radspreadsheet/features/ui-printing.md

 * __ExportWhat__: An enumeration specifying whether to print the __Active Sheet__, the __Entire Workbook__ or the current __Selection__.

+* __IncludeHiddenSheets__: Bolean value indicating whether to include the hidden sheets or to skip them.
+Default value is `true`.

 * __IgnorePrintArea__: Boolean value indicating whether or not to ignore print area when printing worksheets.